Returning to School FAQ's

 Pupils should continue to limit the number of items they bring from home.
 Frequently used items such as pens and pencils can be brought in but not shared with others.
 Schools will ensure that other classroom resources are regularly cleaned.

 Yes, for those pupils who have an entitlement to free transport.
-All primary school transport routes will operate from Monday 22nd February.
+All school transport routes will operate from Monday 12 April.

 Yes, NEWydd catering are able to provide a full meal service to all schools so parents can purchase school meals for their children if they wish or provide them with a packed lunch.